 Thinking about death can be very difficult for people.
 While it is something that no one can avoid, most people do their best to ignore it.
 However, that can prove to be detrimental.
 The fact is, along with each person’s death comes a number of logistics and matters that must be worked out.
 If they are not determined beforehand, they pose a number of difficulties for the family.
-That’s why to people like you who live in New York Estate Planning is essential.
+That’s why an Estate Planning Attorney is essential.

-Estate planning allows you to plan things out in advance of your death.
+An Estate Planning Attorney will help you to plan things out in advance of your death.
 With estate planning, you will be able to determine the logistics, how things are taken care of, and who will receive what, after your death.
 It allows you to plan things out so that once you have passed, your family is able to mourn without the stress of figuring out the details of your estate.

 WHAT IS ESTATE PLANNING?